 - Team involvement: Creating a process map involves contributions from all employees.
 The team involvement will not only help to keep people engaged, but more eyes on the map could mean more improvement opportunities are identified.

 While the manufacturing industry is one of the most common businesses to utilize process mapping, this strategy can be applied for offices, restaurants, and many other forms of business models.
-There are also several kinds of tools that can aide in the process mapping efforts, including pre-printed mapping charts or even digital software.
+Any type of facility that has some type of workflow can effectively use process mapping to find where improvements can be made and begin implementing changes.